lyra/openapi-dev-tool/README.md

 ```
 openapi-dev-tool publish-local

-  Publish into a local Maven repository
+  Publish into the local Maven repository

 Command Options

   -b, --skipBundle               Skips bundle openapi files into one before serving or publishing, default is
                                  false
   -g, --groupId string           GroupId used in repo server, default is com.openapi
-  -d, --repoPath string          Path of Maven local repository, default is 'auto': determinated automatically
-                                 by using 'mvn' command (if available)
   -x, --skipValidation           Skips OpenAPI validation process, default is false

 Global Options